eduardo-valencia/eduardo-valencia/README.md

 https://supercoder.dev

-Here are some of the other technologies I work with:
+Here are some of the other technologies I enjoy working with:

 - Mongoose, Express, React, and Node (MERN)
-- Microfrontends
+- Micro frontends
 - Next.js
 - Gatsby
 - Docker